redhat-italy/mq-gateway/README.md

 `$ stompcat`
 10. type a message in the STOMP producer and observe the STOMP consumer.
 11. Use hawt.io to observe the Gateway detecting the protocol and redirecting the traffic to the proper endpoint
+12. If you want to test OpenWire too, go in the openwiretest directory.
+    You may have to modify the AMQ_HOME variable to point to your installation, `export AMQ_HOME=/path/to/your/amq`
+13. Run in two different terminals
+14. `$ consumer.sh`
+15. `$ producer.sh`

 # Thanks to
 * [James Rawlings fuse example] (https://github.com/rawlingsj/fuse-fabric-mq-example)